Trinidad's Nesting

 Sea turtles favor many of the beaches on both Trinidad and Tobago, but Paria Beach is usually a reliable spot.
 Besides, it's one of Trinidad 's most popular day hikes.

-Hiking on the neighboring island of Tobago receives so much publicity that over the years I gained the impression that Trinidad either didn't have any nature walks or they aren't worth the effort.
+Hiking on the neighboring island of Tobago receive so much publicity that over the years I gained the impression that Trinidad either didn't have any nature walks or they aren't worth the effort.

 Actually, Trinidad has quite a selection of hikes, over two dozen that range from leisurely ambles to strenuous mountain climbs.